braverymedia/braveryweb/episodes/avoiding-procurement-blues.md

 duration: 9:46
 summary: >-
   When your department is purchasing new software, tools, or maybe even a CMS, are you thinking about what the user experience will be like for your staff?

   Help them help YOU avoid the procurement blues.

-  S﻿ubscribe to Bravery's Newsletter: https://bravery.fyi
+  Subscribe to Bravery's Newsletter: https://bravery.fyi
 ---
 **Carl Gratiot:** From Bravery Media, this is Appendix B, candid conversations about Higher Ed in 10 minutes or less.
 And now here are your hosts, [Kristin Van Dorn](https://www.linkedin.com/in/kristinvandorn/) and [Joel Goodman](https://www.linkedin.com/in/joelgoodman/).